MicrosoftDocs/quantum-docs/articles/user-guide/host-programs.md

 One of the main benefits of using a host program is that the classical data returned by the Q# program can then be further processed in the host language.
 This could consist of some advanced data processing (for example, something that can't be performed internally in Q#), and then calling further Q# actions based on those results, or something as simple as plotting the Q# results.

-The general scheme is shown here, and we discuss the specific implementations for Python and C# below.
+The general scheme is shown down here, and the discussion of the specific implementations for Python and C# is below.
 A sample using an F# host program can be found at the [.NET interoperability samples](https://github.com/microsoft/Quantum/tree/main/samples/interoperability/dotnet).

 <br/>